galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 To study microbiome data, indirect methods like **metagenomics** can be used.
 Metagenomic samples contain DNA from different organisms at a specific site, where the sample was collected.
 Metagenomic data can be used to find out which organisms coexist in that niche and which genes are present in the different organisms.

-Once we know which species are present in a metagenomic sample ([Tutorial on Taxonomic Profiling and Visualization of Metagenomic Data](https://training.galaxyproject.org/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.html])), we can do diversity analyses.
+Once we know which taxons are present in a metagenomic sample ([Tutorial on Taxonomic Profiling and Visualization of Metagenomic Data]({% link topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md %}])), we can do diversity analyses.

 Related to ecology, the term **diversity** describes the number of different species present in one particular area and their relative abundance.
 More specifically, several different metrics of diversity can be calculated.
 The most common ones are α, β and γ diversity: